darkninja13/gsxlib/README.md

       $info = $gsx->warrantyStatus($serialnumber);
       echo $info->productDescription;
       > MacBook Pro (15-inch 2.4/2.2GHz)

     ?>

 If you're in the US, remember to set the fifth argument to the constructor to 'am'.

 ##gsxcl##

-The package includes a rudimentary command line client to the GSX API called gsxcl.
+The package includes a rudimentary command line client to the GSX API called _gsxcl_.
 It can perform various functions in the library and is meant mainly as a simple test tool for the library.

 ##License##